 The police and crime commissioner (PCC) must have a chief executive officer (CEO), and a chief financial officer (treasurer).
 These are statutory roles within the Office of the Police and Crime Commissioner - the CEO also acts as the monitoring officer and head of paid service.

-The OPCC structure has permanent posts equating to 18.7 x FTE members of staff.
-This figure includes the statutory posts of CEO and treasurer, and seven community engagement workers who are each employed for 67.5 hours per year.
+The OPCC structure has permanent posts equating to 24.8 x FTE members of staff.
+This figure includes the statutory posts of CEO and treasurer, and up to 8 community engagement workers who are each employed for up to 250 hours per year.